LiskArchive/lisk-legacy-docs/administration/source.md

 ## Rebuild from a snapshot

-In some scenarios it is recommended to restore the blockchain from a snapshot.
+In some scenarios, it is recommended to restore the blockchain from a snapshot.
 The command blocks below will perform this process.
 The URL can be substituted for another `blockchain.db.gz` snapshot file if desired.

 ### Mainnet